acend/kubernetes-basics-training/content/en/docs/10.0/quotas.md

 In this lab, we are going to look at ResourceQuotas and LimitRanges.
 As Kubernetes users, we are most certainly going to encounter the limiting effects that ResourceQuotas and LimitRanges impose.

+{{< onlyWhen rancher >}}
+In order for this lab to work correctly we need to create a new namespace in a specific rancher project.
+Create the new namespace `kubectl create namespace <namespace>-quota` and inform the trainer.
+The namespace needs to be moved into the rancher project `kubernetes-quotalab`
+{{< /onlyWhen >}}

 ## ResourceQuotas